MSKose/movie-app-react/README.md

 });
 ```

-- Use this method to `Authenticate Using Google with Popup` :
+- Firebase method to `Authenticate Using Google with Popup` :

 ```jsx
 import { GoogleAuthProvider } from 'firebase/auth';